 While any member of the Recreational Facilities and who have paid the current recreational fee can join a Sport Club, National club organizations may dictate who can compete in sanctioned contests.
 View our Gender Inclusion Guidelines here.

 Student dues, fundraising, Duke Student Government, Duke Recreation & Physical Education, and The Gorter Endowment Fund.

 Practice time varies from 4 – 15 hours per week and majority of our Sport Clubs compete 5 – 10 competitions per year.

 What’s the cost of participation?

 Dues are inclusive (coaching, travel, uniforms, equipment, etc.) and vary from each Sport Club ranging from $200 - $700.

-Most Sport Clubs compete locally.
-Traveling to neighboring states, throughout the country, and across the world – are supported.
+Most Sport Clubs compete locally but it is common for Clubs to compete in neighboring states, throughout the country, and across the world.